HDrizzle/stack_machine/README.md

 1. Push, Read (No-pop), and Read (Pop)
 2. Using the current stack frame pointer + variable offset

-## Stack variable offset

-The stack variable offset will be an 8-bit number added to the current stack-frame pointer.
-It will be sent by the control unit during both `READ-VAR` and `WRITE-VAR` instructions.

-# Call stack & stack frames
+# Call stack

-Whenever a "function" is called (using the `CALL` instruction), the first bytes on the stack are the function's parameters.
-After that it's whatever local variables/operands that the function uses.
-To keep track of where a function's stack frame begins, there will be a seperate stack memory (the Call Stack) containing 256 (1 byte address size) 32-bit words.
-The 1st 16 bits of each call stack word will be the pointer to the start of each corresppnding stack frame, the 2nd 16 bits will be the return address - where to set the program counter during a `RETURN` instruction.
+Whenever a "function" is called (using the `CALL` instruction), the current program counter will be pushed onto the call stack.
+The call stack will be a seperate stack memory containing 256 (1 byte address size) 16-bit words.
+Each word will be a return address - where to set the program counter during a `RETURN` instruction.

 # ALU